 The length of time breast milk can be stored depends whether it is kept at room temperature, in a fridge or frozen.
-This article shares recommended storage times at different temperatures, and answers frequently asked questions about collecting and using stored breast milk.
+This article shares the recommendations for storing breast milk at different temperatures, and answers frequently asked questions about collecting and using expressed breast milk.

 Breast milk storage

-The Academy of Breastfeeding Medicine’s Clinical Protocol #8: Human Milk Storage Information for Home Use for Full-Term Infants is a reliable guide to storage times.
-Their information is summarised below:
+The Academy of Breastfeeding Medicine’s (ABM) Clinical Protocol #8: Human Milk Storage Information for Home Use for Full-Term Infants is a useful guide to storage times last revised in 2017.
+Their information and the thoughts of others are summarised below:

 How long does breast milk last at room temperature?

-- For temperatures 16-29°C (60-85 °F) the optimal storage time is 3–4 hours, but 6–8 hours may be acceptable for breast milk collected under very clean conditions at lower temperatures in the range.
+- For temperatures 16–29°C (60–85 °F) the optimal storage time is 4 hours, but 6–8 hours may be acceptable for breast milk collected under very clean conditions at lower temperatures in the range (ABM, 2017)

 How long does breast milk last in an insulated cool bag with ice packs?